ayon178/bitgpt-backend/PROJECT_DOCUMENTATION.md

 - If the next slot is already upgraded, no further funds from that tree go into reserve.

 ### Sweepover Rules (Updated, Authoritative)
+**CRITICAL FEATURE**: Sweepover mechanism with 60-level search for eligible upline.

+#### Sweepover Definition:
-- Sweepover occurs when a junior upgrades a slot before their upline/senior has upgraded the same slot.
-In that case, the junior “jumps” into the super-upline’s current in-progress tree for that slot (placed by BFS per matrix rules).
+- **Sweepover occurs** when a junior upgrades a slot before their upline/senior has upgraded the same slot
-- The skipped upline does not receive any level-income from that slot for that junior’s activities (missed for that slot only).
-Future slots can restore normal distribution if the senior upgrades first at those later slots.
+- **Junior jumps** into the super-upline's current in-progress tree for that slot (placed by BFS per matrix rules)
+- **60-level search**: System searches up to 60 levels for eligible upline with target slot active
+- **Slot activation requirement**: Upline must have target slot active to receive placement

+#### Sweepover Logic:
+1. **Eligibility Check**: When user activates slot, system checks if direct upline has that slot active
+2. **Escalation Search**: If direct upline doesn't have slot, system searches up to 60 levels for eligible upline
+3. **Placement**: User is placed in eligible upline's tree for that slot
-- Placement and income references always resolve relative to the new tree where the junior was placed (i.e., first/second/third upline are the three ancestors above the placed position in that tree).
+4. **Income Distribution**: Placement and income references resolve relative to new tree placement
+5. **Missed Income**: Skipped upline doesn't receive level-income for that slot (missed for that slot only)
+6. **Future Restoration**: Normal distribution restored if senior upgrades first at later slots

+#### Example Scenario:
+- User A has Slot 5 active, User B has Slot 4, User C has Slot 3
+- User D activates Slot 3 → placed in User C's tree (normal)
+- User G activates Slot 4 → sweeps over User C (who doesn't have Slot 4) and goes to User B's tree
+- User I activates Slot 4 → goes to User C's tree (since User C now has Slot 5 active)

 ### Eligibility Escalation and Fallback
 - When resolving sweepover placement, check eligibility upward to the 60th-level upline for an upgraded holder of the target slot.